 With an estimated global market share of over 62%, Google Chrome is the most popular web browser for all devices.
 Given its market dominance in both the advertising and browser spaces, any changes Google makes to third-party cookies have enormous implications for the ad tech industry.

 Currently, Chrome’s privacy features are not as stringent as those in Firefox and Safari, but this is set to change.
-In January 2020, Google announced it would spend the next two years phasing out support for third-party cookies.
+In January 2020, Google announced it would spend the next few years phasing out support for third-party cookies, with a goal to complete in the second half of 2024.
 The tech giant will instead implement an initiative called Privacy Sandbox, a new ad ecosystem providing less-invasive technical replacements for cookies in a way that placates privacy advocates.
 Per their announcements, these new technologies will make it easier for advertisers to target and track specific audience profiles rather than individual users.